Sometimes you come to a time in life and for a while, the same word just keeps coming up. That word for the last while has been “uncertainty”.

 And a big BUT.

-Uncertainty should be no barrier to happiness, but indecision, and the inaction that comes from it, can become a massive barrier.
+Uncertainty should be no barrier to happiness, but indecision, and the inaction that comes from it, can become a massive barrier to happiness.

 So I will go on, trying my best to embrace uncertainty, trying my best to make the right decisions, and trying to do a bit better tomorrow than I did today.

-With that, my four-work personal affirmation for the next month is:
+With that, my four-work personal affirmation on the uncertainty of life and what to do about it is: